BokiChan/BokiChan/README.md

 I'm a passionate software developer who loves building innovative solutions and learning new technologies.
 This GitHub profile serves as my portfolio and CV, showcasing my skills, projects, and journey in software development.

-- 🔭 **Currently Working On:** Building scalable applications and contributing to open source
-- 🌱 **Currently Learning:** Advanced software architecture, cloud technologies, and best practices
-- 💼 **Open To:** Full-time opportunities, freelance projects, and interesting collaborations
-- 🎯 **Goals:** Create impactful software that solves real-world problems
-- ⚡ **Fun Fact:** I believe great code is a combination of art and science

 ---

 ## 🛠️ Technical Skills